About the Ride

 Participants on Chaverim will visit ecological sites along the Ride route each day, exploring Israel through the environmental lens, meeting with researchers and activists who work with the Arava Institute and engaged in regional sustainability efforts.
 Chaverim participants travel with the bike ride participants, beginning and ending each day together.

 The first Israel Ride was in 2003.
-It was founded by the Arava Institute and Hazon, a US-based Jewish environmental organization to show solidarity with Israel at a very difficult time, and to provide new avenues for supporting their critical environmental programs.
+It was founded by the Arava Institute and Adamah (formally known as Hazon), a US-based Jewish environmental organization, to show solidarity with Israel at a very difficult time, and to provide new avenues for supporting their critical environmental programs.
 In May 2003, the first Israel Ride attracted 34 riders and collected over $50,000.
-In 2005, Jewish National Fund joined as a key marketing partner, establishing a national Team JNF with regional teams across the country.
 We have ridden every year from 2003 to 2019, pausing in-person riding due to the pandemic, and renewed the Ride in 2022.
-Over 1,800 Ride Alumni have raised over $9 million to support Hazon and the Arava Institute.
+Over 1,800 Ride Alumni have raised over $9 million to support Adamah and the Arava Institute.
 Beginning in 2023, the Arava Institute is the sole Israel Ride beneficiary.
+In 2024 the Arava Institute announced the creation of the Virtual Ride, for alumni who have previously ridden in Israel, or for new riders wishing to support the Arava Institute, who for any reason, cannot commit to joining the physical ride.

 The Israel Ride supports The Arava Institute for Environmental Studies.
 The Arava Institute for Environmental Studies is the premier environmental academic and research program in the Middle East, preparing future Arab, Jewish, and international environmental leaders to cooperatively solve the region’s environmental challenges.
 Through its activities, the Arava Institute encourages, fosters, and supports the advancement of environmental cooperation between Israel and its neighbors.
 Learn more.